 What Are Economic Sanctions?

 In 2014, North Korea launched a major cyberattack against Sony Pictures Entertainment, destroying much of its computer infrastructure and gaining access to sensitive internal information.
-The attack came ahead of the release of a Sony film that depicted the assassination of North Korea’s leader, Kim Jong-un.
+The attack came ahead of the release of a Sony film called The Interview that depicted the assassination of North Korea’s leader, Kim Jong-un.

 In response to the flagrant attack on an American company, the United States slapped economic sanctions on numerous North Korean officials and entities to punish the regime and further hinder its military capabilities.

-In this lesson, we’ll explore the different types of economic sanctions, the reasons they are applied, and their wide-ranging repercussions.
+In this resource, we’ll explore the different types of economic sanctions, the reasons they are applied, and their wide-ranging repercussions.

-Sanctions are economic measures intended to either pressure or punish bad actors—whether they be individuals, groups, or countries—that violate international norms or threaten national interests.
+Sanctions are economic measures intended to either pressure or punish bad actors—whether individuals, groups, or countries—that violate international norms or threaten national interests.

-On rare occasions, sanctions can bring about regime change, but more often, they are used to advance foreign policy goals related to conflict resolution, nonproliferation, counterterrorism, and human rights, among other issues.
+On rare occasions, sanctions can bring about regime change or a government's overthrow by a foreign power, but more often, countries use them to advance foreign policy goals related to conflict resolution, nonproliferation, counterterrorism, and human rights, among other issues.

-Economic sanctions can either be sweeping or targeted (also known as smart sanctions).
+Economic sanctions can either be sweeping or targeted (which are also known as smart sanctions).
 Following North Korea’s cyberattack on Sony, for instance, the United States targeted ten individuals for their role in supporting the North Korean regime.
-On the other hand, sweeping sanctions affect entire countries or major organizations and include more expansive restrictions like banning sales of certain products or prohibiting trade completely, as has been the case with U.S. sanctions against North Korea in response to the latter’s nuclear weapons program.
+On the other hand, sweeping sanctions affect entire countries or major industries and include more expansive restrictions like banning sales of certain products or prohibiting trade completely.
+That has been the case with U.S. sanctions against North Korea in response to the latter’s nuclear weapons program.

 Sanctions are relatively low-cost and low-risk foreign policy tools.
-Because of this, they are often implemented before other forms of intervention like armed force, which can be especially expensive and deadly.
-However, those same factors that limit the cost and risk of sanctions can also constrain their effectiveness, meaning that sanctions on their own rarely lead other countries to fundamentally change their behavior or compromise vital national interests.
+Consequently, they are often implemented before other forms of intervention like armed force, which can be especially expensive and deadly.
+However, those same factors that limit the cost and risk of sanctions can also constrain their effectiveness.
+That means that sanctions on their own rarely lead other countries to fundamentally change their behavior or compromise vital national interests.